wp-plugins/siteorigin-panels/readme.txt

 == Changelog ==

+= 1.3.6 =
+* Added option to clone the current home page.
+* Fixed issue where certain widgets crashed the builder interface.
+* Updated language files.

 = 1.3.5 =
 * Removed post pre preparation that was causing plugin conflicts.
 Relying on late printing of scripts and styles instead.
 * Fixed infinite loop with post loop widget and issue that was removing the first post.